ireaneus/CDI/docs/NTSurvey/NTSurveyRomans.md

 ---
 title: Chapter Summaries for Romans
-date: 56 AD
+date: 56 A.D
-author: "Dave Haines"
-category: "Sermon Notes"
+writer: Paul, a bond-servant of Christ Jesus
+category: Third Missionary Journey
-description: "Written in Corinth on his 3rd missionary journey.
-The theme is of righteousness, it discusses in detail the righteousness that God provides sinful mankind."
+description: The theme of Romans is righteousness.
+This letter discusses in detail the righteousness that God provides for sinful mankind.
+This is the only kind of righteousness that God approves.
-image: "/images/welcome.jpg"
-bibleReference: "[Romans]"
+bibleReference: Romans
 ---

 # {{ page.meta.title }}